Canonical quantization of the covariant fields on de Sitter spacetimes: Concluding remarks

-The principal problem that remains unsolved here is how to build on the de Sitter manifolds a Wigner type theory able to define the structure of the covariant fields without using field equations.
-This means to solve first the problem of the UIR transformations in momentum rep. and then to look for a general definition of mass or even of a mass operator on $M$ related to the Casimir operators of the UIRs of the $S(M)$ group.
-We note that despite of the well-known classical results \cite{Nach,BDurr} there remains a discrepancy between the manners in which the masses of bosons and fermions depend on the de Sitter invariants \cite{CCC}.
-We hope that the results presented here will offer one new tools in solving these delicate problems.
+The principal problem that remains unsolved here is how to build a Wigner type theory on the de Sitter manifolds able to define the structure of the covariant fields without using field equations.
+This means to solve first the problem of the UIR transformations in momentum rep. and then to look for a general definition of mass or even of a mass operator on $M$, related to the Casimir operators of the UIRs of the $S(M)$ group.
+We note that despite of the well-known classical results \cite{Nach,BDurr} it remains a discrepancy between the manners in which the masses of bosons and fermions depend on the de Sitter invariants \cite{CCC}.
+We hope that the results presented here and our recent de Sitter relativity \cite{CdS1} will offer one new tools in solving these delicate problems.